The Wolfgang Press

-The Wolfgang Press were an English post-punk band, active from 1983 to 1995, recording for the 4AD label.
-The core of the band was Michael Allen (vocals, bass), Mark Cox (keyboards), and Andrew Gray (guitar).
+The Wolfgang Press are an English post-punk band, originally active from 1983 to 1995.
+The core of the band during that era was Michael Allen (vocals, bass), Mark Cox (keyboards), and Andrew Gray (guitar).
+They reformed in 2024 with Stephen Gray, brother of Andrew, replacing Cox, to release a new LP titled "A 2nd Shape" on Downwards Records.

-The group is best known for its 1992 international hit single "A Girl Like You (Born to Be Kissed)".
+The group is best known for its 1992 international hit single "A Girl Like You".

 Style and influences

 The official 4AD band profile describes them as "post-punk", transforming to "avant-dance groovers" with Queer.
 The group were frequently labelled "goth," though they denied the charge.

 Allen's list of "important records" as of 1995 included De La Soul's 3 Feet High and Rising, Massive Attack's Blue Lines and "anything from Nick Cave and The Fall".
 He recalled that the record that "maybe started it all" for him was Public Image Ltd's Metal Box.

 History

 Rema-Rema, Mass (1978–1981)

-Allen started in The Models in 1977.
+Allen started in the Models in 1977.
 Allen and Cox had both been members of Rema-Rema and Mass, while Gray had been a member of In Camera.
 All of these bands had also recorded for 4AD.

-Rema-Rema were formed in 1978 by schoolmates Allen and Gary Asquith, with Cox, Marco Pirroni (also a school friend of Allen's and a fellow member of The Models) and Max Prior (who later recorded as Dorothy with Psychic TV).
+Rema-Rema were formed in 1978 by schoolmates Allen and Gary Asquith, with Cox, Marco Pirroni (also a school friend of Allen's and a fellow member of the Models) and Max Prior (who later recorded as Dorothy with Psychic TV).
 4AD founder Ivo Watts-Russell said that hearing Rema-Rema's demo tape "was the first point I knew that we were actually doing something serious [with 4AD]."
 Their sole recording was the Wheel in the Roses 12"EP (4AD BAD-5, 1 Apr 1980).
 The band split when Pirroni left to join Adam and the Ants (although Pirroni says he had already left), and reformed as Mass.

 Mass consisted of Allen and Cox with Asquith and Danny Briottet.
-Mass recorded a single, "You And I"/"Cabbage" (4AD AD-14, Oct 1980), and an album, Labour Of Love (4AD CAD-107, May 1981).
+Mass recorded a single, "You And I"/"Cabbage" (4AD AD-14, Oct 1980), and an album, Labour of Love (4AD CAD-107, May 1981).
 Mass split in 1981.
 Asquith and Briottet later (1986) formed Renegade Soundwave.
 (Asquith remained a friend and contributed to Queer.)